mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/_index.md

 You can invite additional members to the namespace, and configure their role depending on what they should be allowed to do.

-1. The **成员** tab displays a list of current members (if any).
+The **成员** tab displays a list of current members (if any).

-2. Click **邀请成员**.
+1. Click **邀请成员**.

-3. Enter the **腾讯ID** of the person you want to invite.
+2. Enter the **腾讯ID** of the person you want to invite.

-4. Give them the rights they need.
+3. Give them the rights they need.
 This can be:

     1. **开发人员** – a standard set of rights needed by a developer, these are listed on the screen
     2. **管理员** – a standard set of rights needed by an administrator, these are listed on the screen
     3. **自定义** – you can select a custom set of rights by checking the box next to each role you want to give to this person

-5. Click **发送邀请** to send an invite to this person.
+4. Click **发送邀请** to send an invite to this person.

-6. The next time the user signs in to the Mendix ATM, they will be added to the namespace.
+5. The next time the user signs in to ATM, they will be added to the namespace.

 ##### 3.3.2.2 Editing & Removing Members